Inertia lands August 22, led by new single “Save the Cat”

 - Cartagena

 We’ll know the full weight of these tracks when the album drops.
-But with that lineup—and this kind of energy—it’s clear Pendulum aren’t playing it safe.
+But with this lineup—and this kind of energy—it’s clear Pendulum aren’t playing it safe.

 Swire’s lyricism has evolved.
-“Save the Cat” is less of a rave banger and more of a personal exorcism.
-His lyrics speak from fracture, not fury—tangled in trust issues, breakdowns, and blunt honesty.
+“Save the Cat” is less of a rave banger and more a personal exorcism.
+His lyrics come from fracture, not fury—tangled in trust issues, breakdowns, and blunt honesty.

-Drum and bass is having another underground moment, but Pendulum aren’t jumping on a wave—they helped build the tide.
-Inertia lands not as a throwback but as a reassertion of their DNA in a fractured scene.
+Drum & bass is enjoying another underground moment, but Pendulum didn’t jump on a wave—they helped build it.
+Inertia lands not as nostalgia but as a reassertion of their DNA in a fractured scene.

 Where some acts go ethereal or polished, Pendulum come back louder, rougher, more human.
 “Save the Cat” is emotional wreckage you can dance to—brutal but beautifully built.